ChronoMonochrome/CppStation/README.md

 # Current status

-Project is at a very early stage of the development, not all CPU opcodes are implemented yet.
+Project is at a very early stage of the development.
+Currently all the CPU opcodes are implemented, but the emulator doesn't handle any of the peripherals (DMA, SPU, GPU etc.).

 # Build

+For Linux, glfw3 and OpenGL dev packages are required.

 ```
 mkdir build